 In this episode, I’m sharing 3 essential elements that I believe will make your sales page a success.
 Of course, there are more pieces to a sales page than these, but these are vital.
 And, they might totally not be what you’re expecting!

-Sales Funnel Kit Templates are coming to EM Shop!
+Sales Funnel Kit Templates are here at EM Shop!
 If you’re wondering what the heck that is, don’t worry I explain it in the episode and I totally made up the phrase myself.
 These are beautiful, conversion-oriented sales pages PLUS the other website pages you need to sell your stuff online.
 And, a training course on writing sales copy.
 So, the design help and the copywriting help = a successful course launch.
 I am so excited to be offering this!
 As a gal who loves sales pages, the online education industry, and copywriting, it’s such a fun creation for me.
-And, I can’t wait for you to get your hands on it starting April 7th!

 LISTEN TO THIS EPISODE NOW: